Welcome to Turku Cathedral

 During the summer, there is also a small café located in the groundwork of the Cathedral.
 Domcafé serves with coffee and small snacks throughout the summer months.

-There is also Turku Cathedral International Congregation, who celebrates Mass in English every sunday at 4pm (excluding summer holiday).
-Read more about the International Congregation on this web page.
+Turku Cathedral International Congregation celebrates Mass in Turku Cathedral in English every sunday at 4pm (excluding summer holiday).
+The congregation is a lively group, who organises events and gatherings also outside the Cathedral.
+You are welcome to join!
+Read more about the International Congregation on the web page behind this link.